dhellmann/pymotw-3/source/asyncio/tasks.rst

 Tasks are one of the primary ways to interact with the event loop.
 Tasks wrap coroutines and track when they are complete.
-Tasks are subclasses of :class:`Future`, so they can be waited for and each has a result that can be retrieved after the task completes.
+Tasks are subclasses of :class:`Future`, so other coroutines can wait for them and each has a result that can be retrieved after the task completes.

 Starting a Task
 ===============